-Never Been Any Reason to not like Head East.
+Never Been Any Reason to not like the rock band Head East.
 In the tradition of other great midwestern bands, like REO Speedwagon, Head East rocked in the 70’s.
 As a matter of fact, Head east and REO Speedwgon both formed in the area around Champaign/Urbana in Illinois, home of the University of Illinois.
 Head East’s all-time classic album, “Flat as a Pancake”, is another one of those 70’s era albums that is solid from start to finish, and is a must in any serious 70s collection.

 Lead singer John Schlitt had a unique and powerful voice, and made the band’s songs instantly recognizable.
 As with many other rockers, John had problems with alcolhol and drugs, but John was later to get himself straight and became the front man for the Christian rock group Petra.

 Keyboardist, vocalist, and band founder Roger Boyd remained with the band for over 30 years

 Mike was the band’s lead guitarist and one of the founders of the band.
 He passed away in March of 2020.

 As an Amazon Associate I earn from qualifying purchases.